ITSRAD302Y3/Blues-Clues/README.md

 The second player must search a separate room for clues as to which picture is the correct answer.

 ### Win Condition:
-The searching player must select the correct image.
+The choosing player (Answerer) must select the correct image.

 ### Steps to Win:
 _Step 1:_ Both players start in separate rooms.
 One at the computer with the puzzle on screen, the other in the room with the clues.